 A 2020 study found that after an 11-day training programme at high altitude, a group of runners observed a 13.6% increase in their VO2 max.

-Similar to the way altitude training affects oxygen flow to your muscles, the increased blood cell count allows your body to take in more oxygen with each breath, which could boost your performance at lower altitudes.
+Similar to the way mountain running (altitude training) affects oxygen flow to your muscles, the increased blood cell count allows your body to take in more oxygen with each breath, which could boost your performance at lower altitudes.

 As always, it’s important to listen to your body.
 Talk to your doctor and come up with a plan before you set off on your adventure.
 And learn the signs of altitude sickness so you can take action if you become sick.

 SIGNS OF ALTITUDE SICKNESS

 |Severe headache, nausea or vomiting|

 If you or anyone with you experiences these symptoms, seek medical assistance immediately.